 This collection began as a partnership between the Armstrong Browning Library at Baylor University and Wellesley College in Wellesley, Massachusetts.
 Both institutions are home to significant collections of Browningiana and collaborated in an effort to make the compelling love story of the two poets available to scholars and enthusiasts around the globe.
-The project continues to grow as more Browning letters are digitized from partner institutions including Balliol College (Oxford), Ohio State University and the Harry Ransom Center at the University of Texas at Austin.
+The project continues to grow as more Browning letters are digitized from partner institutions including Balliol College (Oxford), Ohio State University, Texas A&M University, Watkinson Library at Trinity College (Hartford, CT) and the Harry Ransom Center at the University of Texas at Austin.

 The Armstrong Browning Library of Baylor University (ABL) is a world-renowned repository of research materials devoted to the study of the lives and works of the Victorian poets, Robert and Elizabeth Barrett Browning.
 ABL houses the largest collection of books, manuscripts, and memorabilia related to the Brownings, as well as a substantial collection of materials on and from the Victorian era.
 The letters in the ABL collections range from sources that offer literary impact to seemingly insignificant social notes, but each item gives a unique perspective on the lives of two eminent Victorian poets.